-Km is the Michaelis-Menten constant (without inhibitor), expressed in the same units as X. It describes the interaction of substrate and enzyme in the absence of inhibitor.
+Km is the Michaelis-Menten constant (in the absence of inhibitor), expressed in the same units as X. It describes the interaction of substrate and enzyme in the absence of inhibitor.

 Ki is the inhibition constant, expressed in the same units as I, which you entered.